-The degree to which studies accounted for sources of error in their methods influenced the reported variance around population estimates (Fig. 4).
+The degree to which studies accounted for sources of error in the study methods influenced the reported variance around population estimates (Fig. 4).
 Studies ranked according to total score, from most error sources accounted for to least, showed a tendency for wider confidence intervals (Fig. 4).
 Studies that did not report any indicator of variance around the estimate tended to have higher error scores, indicating that fewest error sources were accounted for (Fig. 4).

 Figure 4.
-Impact of error sources on variance of burrowing petrel population estimates.
-Studies (points, n=47) are ranked by their error score along the x axis, from lowest (most sources of error accounted for) to highest (least sources of error accounted for).
-Error bars show reported variance for each study (lower and upper 95% confidence intervals scaled as percentage of estimate).
+Impact of combined error sources on variance of burrowing petrel population estimates.
+Studies (points, n=47) are ranked along the x axis from lowest to highest; lowest score represents most sources of error accounted for; highest, least.
+Error bars show reported variance (lower and upper 95% confidence intervals scaled as percentage of estimate).